petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/enabling-user-personalization-of-widget-pages.md

 ---
 # Enabling User Personalization of Widget Pages

-Administrators can designate some or all of the sections (rows and columns of the page layout) of a Widget Page as customizable for site members.
-Page customizations are only visible to the user who made the customizations.
+Administrators can designate some or all sections (rows and columns of the page layout) of a Widget Page as customizable for site members.
+Page customizations only appear for the user who made the customizations.
 The steps below cover these topics:

 - [Enabling Page Customizations](#enabling-page-customizations)
 - [Customizing Pages](#customizing-pages)